CumulusNetworks/docs/content/cumulus-linux-55/Monitoring-and-Troubleshooting/Troubleshooting-Network-Interfaces/Monitoring-Interfaces-and-Transceivers-with-NVUE.md

 | NVUE Command | Description |
 | ----------- | ------------ |
-| `nv show interface --view counters` |  Shows all statistics for all the interfaces configured on the switch
+| `nv show interface --view counters` |  Shows all statistics for all the interfaces configured on the switch.
 | `nv show interface <interface> counters` | Shows all statistics for a specific interface.|
 | `nv show interface <interface> counters errors`| Shows error counters for a specific interface. |
 | `nv show interface <interface> counters drops` | Shows packet drop counters for a specific interface.|